xrdocs/virtual-routing/_tutorials/2022-12-08-getting-started-with-xrd-on-aws.md

 ![ECR]({{site.baseurl}}/images/ecr-upload.jpeg)

 ## Cloudformation Templates and AMI Assets
-In the [XRd on AWS EKS](https://github.com/ios-xr/xrd-eks) github repository, a number of Cloudformation templates are provided to assist with deploying XRd on EKS.
+In the [XRd on AWS EKS](https://github.com/ios-xr/xrd-eks) github repository, a number of Cloudformation templates are provided as building blocks for bringing up and experimenting with XRd (_these templates are provided as open-source artifacts without cisco support_).

 There are three types of templates included in the github repository: